tcl9876/visual-vae/README.md

 ``python scripts/train.py --config config/cifar10.py --global_dir "./training_results"``

 This will save the training checkpoints and logs to the folder ./training_results.

-<b>Note:</b> Training code is still a work in progress but should be finalized within the next couple of days.

 # Pretrained Models